rangrej-irfan/docs/mkdocs/docs/get-started/base-installation/self-managed/prerequisites/aws-cloud-resources.md

 ### AWS EC2 instance for running Privacera Manager
 ??? note "EC2 instance"

-    Privacera Manager is ran from an EC2 instance which has access to Kubernetes and other cloud resources that are needed for installating and managing Privacera.
-For that, from the this EC2 instance it should be able to connect and managed EKS cluster.
-And it should have an instance role as per this section.
+    Privacera Manager will run from an EC2 instance which has access to Kubernetes and other cloud resources that are needed for installating and managing Privacera.
+For that, from the EC2 instance it should be able to connect & manage EKS cluster and it should have an instance role as per this section.

     !!! note
         The Privacera Manager installation on this EC2 instance will contain self-signed certificates and